-- Temporary License.
+- (a) Temporary License.
 The Secretary may grant a temporary license to an applicant to import, export, distribute, or transport motor fuel in this State in response to a disaster declaration.
 The term "disaster declaration" has the same meaning as defined in G.S.
 166A-19.3.
 The temporary license expires upon the expiration of the disaster declaration.
-A temporary license issued under this section may not be renewed or a new temporary license granted if the licensee failed to file the required returns or make payments of the required taxes. - (b) Requirements. - To obtain a temporary license, a person must file an application with the Secretary on a form prescribed by the Secretary within seven calendar days from the date of the disaster declaration.
-An application must include all of the following information: - The legal name of the business and the trade name, if applicable, under which (1) the person will transact business within the State. - The federal identification number of the business or, if such number is (2) unavailable, the Social Security number of the owner. - The location, with a street number address, of the principal office or place of (3) business and the location where records will be made available for inspection. - Any other information required by the Secretary.
-(4) - Exceptions.
-The Secretary may issue a temporary license under this section as an (c) importer, exporter, distributor, or transporter without requiring the applicant to file with the Secretary a bond or an irrevocable letter of credit, as otherwise required by G.S.
+A temporary license issued under this section may not be renewed or a new temporary license granted if the licensee failed to file the required returns or make payments of the required taxes. - (b) Requirements.
+To obtain a temporary license, a person must file an application with the Secretary on a form prescribed by the Secretary within seven calendar days from the date of the disaster declaration.
+An application must include all of the following information:

+- 1 (1) The legal name of the business and the trade name, if applicable, under which 2 the person will transact business within the State.
+3 (2) The federal identification number of the business or, if such number is - (2) The federal identification number of the business or, if such number is unavailable, the Social Security number of the owner. - (3) The location, with a street number address, of the principal office or place of business and the location where records will be made available for inspection. - (4) Any other information required by the Secretary. - (c) Exceptions.
+The Secretary may issue a temporary license under this section as an importer, exporter, distributor, or transporter without requiring the applicant to file with the Secretary a bond or an irrevocable letter of credit, as otherwise required by G.S.
 105-449.72, and without requiring the applicant to be authorized to transact business in this State with the Secretary of State."